tonsser/slack-bot/README.markdown

 # Tonss

-A Slack written in Haskell
+A Slack bot written in Haskell

 ## Adding new actions